mozilla/DSAlign/README.md

-For each candidate, the best possible alignment is computed using the [Smith-Waterman](https://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm) algorithm within one window-size to the left and right of it.
+For each candidate, the best possible alignment is computed using the [Smith-Waterman](https://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm) algorithm within an extended interval of one window-size around the candidate window.

 `--align-match-score <SCORE>` is the score per correctly matched character.
 Default: 100